GabrielSlima/blog/articles/clean-code-formatting-rules.md

     <h4>Vertical Density</h4>
     <p>
         Keep expressions that have a close association together, without blank lines.
-In this way it's so much easier to identify all expressions a Class or function has.
+In this way it's so much easier to identify all expressions a class or function has.
     </p>
 <pre class="brush: python">
 <code>